Scheduled MonumentsEnglandTow Barrow: a long barrow on Wexcombe Down

 What is Tow Barrow: a long barrow on Wexcombe Down?

-Tow Barrow is a long barrow situated on Wexcombe Down in Wiltshire, dating to the Neolithic period.
+Tow Barrow is a Neolithic long barrow situated on Wexcombe Down in Wiltshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013219.

 Who is responsible for protecting Tow Barrow: a long barrow on Wexcombe Down?